thisismypassport/shrinko8/README.md

 ### Advanced - Renaming Built-in Pico-8 functions

-For cases like tweet-carts where you may want to assign builtins to shorter globals, you can tell the minifer to avoid preserving those builtins normally, but preserve them when they're first accessed, as follows:
+For cases like tweet-carts, when you use a builtin function multiple times throughout your cart, you often want to assign it to a shorter name at the beginning of the cart.
+With shrinko8, you can keep using the full name of the builtin, but tell the minifer to only preserve the builtin when it's first accessed, as follows:

 ```lua
 --preserve: !circfill, !rectfill